pablogila/aton/README.md

 ## Interfaces for *ab-initio* codes

 The **interface** module contains interfaces for several *ab-initio* codes.
-These are powered by the [aton.text](#general-text-edition) module and can be easily extended.
+These are powered by the [aton.txt](#general-text-edition) module and can be easily extended.

 ### [aton.interface](https://pablogila.github.io/ATON/aton/interface.html)